gamerhat18/online-exam-loopholes/README.md

 # online-exam-loopholes
-This repository compiles a couple of methods to cheat in an online exam, which involves a Personal Phone/Computer, preferably not inside a campus/college.
+This repository compiles a couple of methods to cheat in an online exam, which involve a Personal Phone/Computer, preferably not inside a campus/college.

 Note: I DO NOT condone cheating as a valid option to pass in exams, but my college blatantly told us to copy for our final exams, so I developed this repository guilt-free.

 It is basically impractical for colleges to mitigate all the loopholes simultaneously.
-You can try, but you'll probably end up just conducting exams offline if it really makes you paranoid.
+They can try, but they'll probably just conducting exams offline if this ends up making them really paranoid.

 Feel free to contribute.